mhmh4/straw-poll-clone/README.md

 cd .\straw-poll-clone
 ```

-### Create a virtual environment so the project's dependencies can be isolated from the rest of your installed modules
+### Create a virtual environment so the project's dependencies can be isolated from the rest of the modules installed on your machine

 ```
 py -m venv venv